nickstenning/imaprelay/README.rst

-By default, this program will look for a configuration file in ``~/.secret/imaprelay.cfg`` -- it's location should indicate that it needs to contain plain-text passwords for IMAP and SMTP servers, and thus the program will exit immediately if the file is group- or world-writable.
+By default, this program will look for a configuration file in ``~/.secret/imaprelay.cfg`` -- it's location should indicate that it needs to contain plain-text passwords for IMAP and SMTP servers, and thus the program will exit immediately if the file is group- or world-readable.

 The available configuration options are listed below::